open-meteo/weather-map-layer/README.md

 Run the examples by opening the corresponding `.html` file in a browser.

-## Contouring
+## Arrows / Contouring / Gridpoints

-For contouring a new source must be added, since the contouring functionality uses vector tiles.
+For directional arrows / contouring / gridpoints, a new source must be added, since these features use vector tiles instead of raster tiles.

 ```ts
 ...